danweiner/learning-p5-js/README.md

 - [Incremental Development](#incremental-development)
 ```

-Note that the links must be in *lower case*.

-Additionally, any punctuation or spaces are removed or replaced from the Header to form the header link (the part in parentheses).
+So, why does this code work?

+If you hover over a Header in a GitHub Markdown file, you'll see a little icon appear, and then if you hover over that icon, you'll see the link itself at the bottom left of the screen.
+The format for that link is `<project URL#<header name>`.

+You can use that `#<header name>` in the parentheses part of table of contents to link to the connected Headers.
+You can put any text in the brackets - this is the text that will actually display on the page.

+Note that these header names are in "slugified form" - meaning that they are all in lower case, with spaces replaced by '-', and with all punctuation removed.

 For instance, Incremental Development becomes "incremental-development" and What is p5.js? becomes "what-is-p5js".

-If you hover over a Header in a GitHub Markdown file, you'll see a little link icon appear.
-This is where you find the "slugified" version of the Header - the version in lower case and with spaces and punctuation removed.
-The format for that link is `project URL#<header link>`.

 ### Random: Variety is the spice of life